sovanta/my-awesome-demo-library/README.md

 For more Information about the Development take a look into the Submodules and the Readme files contained there:
 - Library - Control Development  `/my.control.library`
 - Base Theme - Theme/Styling Development  `/my.base.theme`
-- Build - Library Build  `/sov.build.library`
+- Customer Theme - Theme/Styling Development  `/my.customer.theme`

 To serve the current Samples of the Library just run the following command, and navigate to your Control Sample: